Cognitive Behavioural Therapy (CBT) Groups

 Meetings of Alcoholics Anonymous and Narcotics Anonymous happen six days a week while at the centre.
 When members leave the centre, they must attend one meeting of Alcoholics Anonymous.
 The formats of these meetings vary from day-to-day to provide members with a variety of different formats after discharge.
 These meetings’ activities include speakers, discussions, topics, step studies and book studies.

-Dialectical Behavioural Therapy Group (DBT) can be done for our members by having one-on-one sessions with a counsellor or in a group, depending on the member’s needs.
+Dialectical Behavioural Therapy Group (DBT) can be done for our members by having one-on-one sessions with a counsellor, depending on the member’s needs.
 DBT assists people who struggle with volatile emotions.
 The therapeutic approach especially helps people with co-occurring disorders like post traumatic stress disorder (PTSD) or borderline personality disorder.

 The sessions introduce:

 Mind-Body Bridging (MBB) is an additional form of intervention that assists the treatment of our members who are suffering from substance use disorders and PTSD by reducing cravings, trauma symptoms, and sleeping issues.
 As a result, MBB boosts our members’ well-being, mindfulness and self-compassion.
 We offer MBB in an individual setting for our members at ARC.

 MBB has been certified as evidence-based intervention by The Substance Abuse and Mental Health Services Administration (SAMHSA), an agency within the U.S. Department of Health and Human Services.

 The Mind-Body Bridging Substance Abuse Program MBBSAP is listed on the National Registry of Evidence-based Programs (NREPP).